dmbarbour/glas/docs/GlasApps.md

 Staged applications may define 'build' as a [namespace procedure](GlasNamespaces.md) with access to command-line arguments as 'source code', and perhaps to OS environment variables.
 This could load files or URLs as additional sources.

-### Conventional Applications
+### Threaded Applications

-In some use cases, developers may prefer the conventional 'main' procedure, returning an exit code, receiving arguments via 'sys.env.\*'.
+In some use cases, developers may prefer the conventional 'main' procedure.

-        main : () -> [sys] int

 The evaluator will heuristically partition the main procedure into a sequence of atomic steps.
-Minimum step size can be controlled by annotating 'atomic' sections, e.g. `(%an (%an.atomic) Operation)`, while maximum step size might be guided by labeled 'yield' annotations.
-If a step fails it is implicitly retried.
-The runtime may optimize retry to wait for relevant changes in observed conditions.
-A successful step will implicitly update hidden state representing the program continuation and environment.
-That environment includes local mutable variables, algebraic effects handlers, invariant assertions, and instrumentation.
+Minimum step size can be controlled by annotating 'atomic' sections, e.g. `(%an (%an.atomic) Operation)`, while maximum step size could be guided by 'yield' annotations (reporting an error if 'yield' appears within an 'atomic' operation).

+Every successful step will implicitly update stateful thread environment representing the call stack or continuation, local mutable vars, algebraic effects handlers, invariant assertions, instrumentation, and so on.
+Every aborted or divergent step is implicitly retried, much like a 'step' function for a transaction loop.
+This retry provides a basis to wait on a mutex, queue, or arbitrary conditions.
+Use of 'sys.select' together with 'atomic' can express flexible waits, e.g. wait on a queue OR a timeout, and bounded searches.

-In case of 'assert(Chan, Cond, Message) { Operation }' we could verify Cond holds before and after every atomic step in Operation, refusing to commit a step if Cond is violated.
-Of course, this behavior depends on configuration of Chan.
+Support for invariant assertions or instrumentation extends easily to threads.
+For example, in case of 'assert(Chan, Cond, Message) { Operation }' we might verify Cond holds across every atomic step in Operation.
+If Cond fails, we can log the error and abort the step, continuing when conditions change.
+Of course, this behavior would be configurable per Chan.

-For concurrency, we can extend the API for multi-threading.
+For concurrency, we can support multi-threading.
 A viable API:

 * `sys.thread.*`
-  * `spawn(Expr) : Thread` - evaluates Expr in a separate thread, but shares the caller's environment, e.g. algebraic effects, local mutable vars, and invariant assertions.
+  * `spawn(Expr) : Thread` - evaluates Expr in a separate thread, but shares the caller's environment.
+Expr cannot reference any transaction-scoped resources.
   * `kill(Thread)` - forces a running thread to terminate.
 Threads do not error out, i.e. even a thread that halts on a type error is still logically retrying that last step forever, until code is updated or the thread is killed.
   * `join(Thread) : opt Result` - Returns a thread's final result, or nothing if the thread was killed.
 Diverges if the thread is still running.
 Join on a newly spawned thread within an atomic section will always diverge.

-This API benefits from specialized compiler support to represent shared local vars as runtime-scoped heap refs, and perform escape analysis to minimize sharing.
-Implicit sharing can be difficult to reason about, so we should also introduce annotations to express ownership assumptions for local mutable vars.
-The API does not support naming threads, but we can also introduce annotations for assigning debug names to operations in general.
+Instead of 'main' as a special thread, I propose a hybrid model: the runtime offers 'sys.thread.\*' to the transaction-loop application.
+Users may manually spawn a main thread upon 'start'.
+Conversely, a thread loop with a *stable condition and atomic body* can be optimized as a transaction loop, evaluating the body many times in parallel while the condition holds.

+Multi-threading requires representing local mutable vars shared between threads as runtime-scoped heap refs.
+Ideally, an optimizer will perform analyses to minimize sharing, keeping most data on the call stack.
+We can also introduce annotations to express and enforce ownership assumptions.

-Conventional applications can be usefully hybridized with transaction-loop applications.
-The runtime could include support for transactional 'http', 'rpc', and even 'step' as an implicit background thread.
-However, use of 'main' or 'sys.thread.\*' does have an opportunity cost: it becomes difficult to robustly update the continuation in context of live coding.
-This can be mitigated with heuristics and annotations to identify safe transition opportunities.
+Use of 'sys.thread.\*' does have an opportunity cost: there is no general means to conveniently or robustly update thread environments in context of live coding.
+As we switch to new functions, we provide old arguments and algebraic effects handlers.
+This can feasibly be mitigated with conventions, annotations, and reflection, essentially asking users to stabilize APIs and design for live coding.

-        # reinventing the transaction loop
-        while(atomic { Cond }) { atomic {
-            Body
-        }}

-Intriguingly, any procedural loop with a stable atomic condition and atomic body can potentially be optimized as a transaction loop, to the extent of using 'sys.select' as a basis for concurrency.
-This works because the 'continuation' is the same after each loop step.
-There is no read-write conflict to execute the loop an infinite number of times while the condition holds.
+*Note:* The thread API does not support naming threads.
+Instead, I suggest annotations for assigning debug names to operations in general.